-FAQ Whistler ski-in ski-out real estate now answered on this page.
+FAQ Whistler real estate now answered on this page.
 I have given you the most frequently asked questions.
 In addition, the Resort Municipality of Whistler (RMOW) has an informative website, which is worth checking out.
-I have also referenced the local lawyers, Race and Company who have prepared a real estate Buyer’s Guide.
-This is also worth referencing.
+Local lawyers, Race and Company have prepared a real estate Buyer’s Guide which is also worth referencing.

-Please contact me with any buyer FAQ Whistler ski-in ski-out real estate questions you may have.
+Please contact me with any buyer FAQ for Whistler real estate you may have.
 I am here to help you before, during and after the transaction.

 Please note, the FAQ Whistler ski-in ski-out real estate topics list may link to information on other pages, or to blog posts.
 Therefore, refer to the topics list below rather than scan this page.

 Buying Whistler real estate